 (a) to provide the officer with specified information or information of a specified description; or

 (b) to produce to him specified documents or documents of a specified description.

-(5) The Authority may require any information provided under this section to be provided in such form as it may reasonably require.
+(5) The regulator in question may require any information provided under this section to be provided in such form as it may reasonably require.

 (a) any information provided, whether in a document or otherwise, to be verified in such manner, or

 (b) any document produced to be authenticated in such manner,